Years of Lead (Italy): Background

 It was in this climate of intense social conflict and revolutionary expectation that armed political violence began to escalate.
-On the far left, small groups emerged from the student and worker movements, disillusioned with the perceived moderation of the Italian Communist Party (PCI) and committed to overthrowing the state through armed struggle.
-On the far right, neo-fascist groups, politically marginalized since the fall of Benito Mussolini, initiated the "strategy of tension" — a campaign of indiscriminate bombings designed to create panic, discredit the left, and provoke an authoritarian coup d'état.
+The Italian Communist Party (PCI), then the most powerful opposition movement, was prevented to gain power by the alliance of most other parties with the Christian Democracy.
+Its apparent abandonment of revolutionary goals also disappointed left-wing radicals.
+On the right, neo-fascists remained marginalized since the fall of Benito Mussolini: the Italian Social Movement (MSI) failed to break out of its isolation following its brief alliance with Fernando Tambroni's government in 1960.
+This situation favored the rise of radicals both on the left and on the right.
+On the far left, small groups emerged from the student and worker movements, disillusioned with the perceived moderation of the Communist Party and committed to overthrowing the state through armed struggle.
+On the far right, neo-fascist groups, frustrated by the MSI's failures and inspired by the theories of neofascist Clemente Graziani, initiated the "strategy of tension" — a campaign of indiscriminate bombings designed to create panic, discredit the left, and provoke an authoritarian coup d'état inspired by the Greek coup in 1967.
 The first major attack of this campaign, the Piazza Fontana bombing of December 1969, is often cited as the symbolic start of the Years of Lead.